slgrobotics/robots_bringup/Docs/Sensors/Camera.md

 ...
 ```
 It doesn't work with Raspberry Pi _native_ cameras and _libcamera_.
-Fortunately, OpenCV can be built with GStreamer support, and _libcamerasrc_ plugin feeds the pipeline if _libcamera_ is working properly.
+Fortunately, OpenCV can be built with [GStreamer](https://gstreamer.freedesktop.org/features/) support, and _libcamerasrc_ plugin feeds the pipeline, if _libcamera_ is working properly.

 First, we need to install required components:
 ```